 We found visible the invisible on our recent trip to Chicago.

-An exhibit of forgotten black-and-white images by photojournalist Grant Parks is on display at the Art Institute of Chicago through August.
+An exhibit of forgotten black-and-white images by photojournalist Gordon Parks is on display at the Art Institute of Chicago through August.

 Parks is famous for his shots of Black denizens in American cities, especially Harlem (New York) of the 1940s and 1950s.